 Open Caption vs Closed Caption

-Yes, there’s a difference between open captions vs closed captions, in case you were wondering if there’s any.
+Yes, there’s a difference between open captions and closed captions, in case you were wondering if there is.

 Closed Caption Definition

-If you’re seeking an answer for what does closed caption mean, here’s a precise definition of it:
+If you’re seeking an answer for what closed captioning means, here’s a precise definition of it:

-Closed captions are text added to the video content that a viewer can turn on and off from view based on his interest and need.
+Closed captions are text added to video content that viewers can turn on or off as needed.

 Open Caption Meaning

-Open captions are text always in view and impossible for the viewer to turn on and off.
+Open captions are text that is always visible and cannot be turned on or off.

 Video Captioning

-Video captions involve understanding the events and activities in the video and describing the same efficiently through text as it unfolds.
+Video captions involve understanding the events and activities in the video and describing them efficiently in text as they unfold.
 That’s how captions for video work and does explain fairly what TV captions mean.

 What Does CC Mean on YouTube?

-The CC on YouTube means closed captioning.
-Closed captioning or CC on YouTube, therefore, is a text version of audio/soundtrack to help viewers, either deaf or hard of hearing, understand the content of the video.
+CC on YouTube stands for closed captioning.
+Closed captioning or CC on YouTube, therefore, is a text version of the audio/soundtrack to help viewers, either deaf or hard of hearing, understand the content of the video.

-Viewers who don’t need CCs and can hear perfectly well can switch it off.
-That’s why it’s called closed caption because you can switch it on and off, unlike open caption, which is always on, no matter whether you need it or not.
+Viewers who don’t need CCs and can hear perfectly well can switch them off.
+That’s why it’s called closed caption, because you can switch it on and off, unlike open caption, which is always on, no matter whether you need it or not.

 Netflix Closed Caption

-Streaming platforms like Netflix have been using closed captions for a variety of purposes.
+Streaming platforms like Netflix have been using closed captions for various purposes.
 And it has been the reason why Netflix has grown so popular across language markets in the first place.
-If English viewers consume, love, and appreciate Spanish, Korean, Indian, Arabic video content, closed captioning is the reason.
+If English viewers consume, love, and appreciate Spanish, Korean, Indian, and Arabic video content, closed captioning is the reason.

-Netflix closed captions not just translate foreign language dialogue but also make the content accessible to deaf and hard of hearing.
-What captions do, whether they be on Netflix or YouTube, is allow for streaming the content even in a noisy environment where it’s hard to listen to anything.
+Netflix closed captions not only translate foreign-language dialogue but also make the content accessible to the deaf and hard of hearing.
+What captions do, whether on Netflix or YouTube, is allow streaming of content even in a noisy environment where it’s hard to listen.

 What Does CC Mean in Text?

-CC or Closed Captions in the text is subtitles displayed on-screen.
-CC serves as text-alternative to the verbal dialogue.
+CC or Closed Captions in the text are subtitles displayed on-screen.
+CC serves as a text alternative to the verbal dialogue.

 Live Captioning: What is Live Captioning?

-Live Captions play a critical role in making live events’ content accessible to the audience hard of hearing and deaf, even to those who are non-native speakers of events’ language.
+Live Captions play a critical role in making live event content accessible to audiences who are hard of hearing or deaf, and to non-native speakers of the event language.
 Since it’s real-time, the audience doesn’t miss anything.
-Captioners may be present in person or do it remotely, producing remote real-time captions.
+Captioners may be present in person or work remotely, producing real-time captions.

-Whichever way they do it, live captioning helps people who understand the written word better than the spoken immensely.
-Additionally, anyone with a hearing problem can understand the program’s content even in a noisy environment.
+Regardless of how they do it, live captioning helps people who understand the written word better than the spoken word.
+Additionally, anyone with hearing difficulties can understand the program’s content even in noisy environments.

 Closed Captioning Examples